Last Updated on March 16, 2025

 Surgery

 As of today, more surgical procedures are being performed on children than in the past.
-This comes from the availability of better implants, ideal parental expectations, better and easier self/supervised care after surgery.
+This comes from the availability of better implants, ideal parental expectations, and better and easier self/supervised care after surgery.

 Complications